The Best Method: Cloud vs. Physical Storage for Digital Evidence

 Constant Monitoring and Upgradation Required

-If the equipment is outdated or not specifically designed for evidence storage, it may not provide the necessary security, performance, or reliability.
+If the equipment is outdated or not explicitly designed for evidence storage, it may not provide the necessary security, performance, or reliability.
 Additionally, using existing hardware can increase the risk of data loss or corruption if proper maintenance and backups are not in place.

 Cloud-Based Solutions vs. Traditional Storage: Which One is Better for Evidence Storage?